What exactly is RPA?

-- Free up employee time – As already mentioned, RPA takes care of repetitive, administrative tasks so that people can concentrate on value-add tasks instead
+Frees up employee time – As already mentioned, RPA takes care of repetitive, administrative tasks so that people can concentrate on value-add tasks instead.

-- Reduce risk and ensure compliance – RPA follows regulatory compliance through programmed tasks and provides an audit trail
+Reduces risk and ensures compliance – RPA follows regulatory compliance through programmed tasks and provides an audit trail.

-- Eliminate human error through consistency – Bots follow routine tasks with extreme accuracy, so there is no risk of typos or incorrect information entries
+Eliminates human error through consistency – Bots follow routine tasks with extreme accuracy, so there is no risk of typos or incorrect information entries.

-- Reduced costs – UiPath reports that RPA projects can reduce costs by up to 80% with most companies seeing a positive ROI in less than a year
+Reduces costs – UiPath reports that RPA projects can reduce costs by up to 80% with most companies seeing a positive ROI in less than a year.

-- Act as middleware to core systems – RPA can provide integration to legacy technology for apps that don’t have APIs
+Acts as middleware to core systems – RPA can provide integration to legacy technology for apps that don’t have APIs.

-- Agile and easily scalable – Additional RPA software can be easily deployed across business units and geographies, and when combined with a BPM/DPA software the process is super agile
+Agile and easily scalable – Additional RPA software can be easily deployed across business units and geographies, and when combined with BPM or DPA software, the process becomes super agile.

 Why is RPA so popular right now?